jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 <img src="https://i.imgur.com/jHnPLLv.png" width=200/><br>

-:thumbsup: Click on the thumbs up when your done.
+:thumbsup: Click on the thumbs up when you're done.

 <hr>

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 3min

 **NOTE:** Before you perform the steps we ask that you do not copy/paste at this time and write everything from scratch.

-In time copy/paste will be the may be the most efficient way to create Components, however you are just learning how to write Components so the additional manual work will help solidify these concepts.
+In time copy/paste will be the most efficient way to create Components, however you are just learning how to write Components so the additional manual work will help solidify these concepts.

 - Perform the same steps as you did for Card1
 - Only change it's HTML output to be `Card2`
 - Make sure to render Card2

-Your code should produce the following:
+you're code should produce the following:

 <img src="https://i.imgur.com/MOiPdAA.png" width=200/><br>

-:thumbsup: Click on the thumbs up when your done.
+:thumbsup: Click on the thumbs up when you're done.

 <hr>